 In mid-January 1943, Henry was one of 150 officers who left Tanagawa and sent by rail to the Island of Shikoku to a camp at Zentsuji, near the City of Shikoku, and arrived on January 15, 1943, which was to be his home for the next two and one-half years.
 The camp was used in Japanese propaganda to show how well the POWs were being treated.
 In all, there were 700 officers and enlisted men in the camp, and he met American officers who were not captured in the Philippines, as well as, British and Australian officers.
 With him in each of the camps was Lt.
 Ben Morin.

 In the camp, two guards were known for their mistreatment of the POWs.
-One was called “Leatherwrist” and the other was known as “Clubfist,” because both men had right hands that been injured.
+One was called “Leatherwrist” and the other was known as “Clubfist” because both men had right hands that been injured.
 The two hit POWs, but since their right hands were of little use, they usually knocked them to the ground and kicked them with hobnail boots.
 In addition, POWs were often beaten for no apparent reason with kendo sticks, bayonets, and rifle butts.

-The POWs had a good idea of what was going on in the war from Japanese newspapers.
-Among the prisoners were British officers who could read Japanese and tell the other men what was going on in the war.
-On June 6, 1944, all newspapers were banned from the camp.
-The POWs smuggled them into the camp and continued to read them.
+The POWs worked as stevedores at rail yards and a port.
+When the areas around a train station and the train yards were bombed, the Japanese locked the POWs in the baggage and boxcars and took shelter in air raid shelters.
+The POWs had a good idea of what was going on in the war from Japanese newspapers they were able to get a hold of.
+Among the prisoners were British officers who could read Japanese and tell the other men what was in the news.
+On June 6, 1944, all newspapers were banned from the camp, but the POWs smuggled them into the camp and continued to read them.

 At this time, Capt.
 Reuben Schwass, of the 192nd, was in the infirmary because he too was on the verge of death.
 Without adequate food, Capt.
 Rueben Schwass died from the disease.
 Henry and Ben Morin placed his body on a cart and transported it to the crematory.
 All the officers of the Provisional Tank Group who in the camp were present at the funeral.
 After he had been cremated, the ashes were given to the camp commandant.

-Henry was one of the officers selected to be sent to another camp.
+Henry was one of the officers selected to be sent to another POW camp.
 The POWs were boarded into boxcars and baggage cars.
 By this point in the war, American planes roamed the skies over Japan at will.
 During the trip, on several occasions, the Japanese uncoupled the engine from the cars when they believed the train was going to be strafed and left the cars on the rails as a target.
 The POWs made it safely to their new camp.

 The final camp Henry was held at was Rokuroshi which was next to a Buddist Temple twenty miles north of Ono.
 He was transferred there on June 25, 1945.
 This camp was made up of mostly officers and held 750 POWs.
 There Henry met officers from the British and Australian armies.
 The POWs worked as stevedores at rail yards and a port.
 When the areas around a train station and the train yards were bombed, the Japanese locked the POWs in the baggage and boxcars and took shelter in air raid shelters.
 The POWs managed to smuggle a newspaper into the camp and read that Okinawa had fallen to the advancing American forces.
 Four months after arriving in this camp, Henry was liberated by American forces.
 Henry was the only officer of A Company who surrendered on Bataan to survive the war.

 Henry remembered that one time the Japanese left an airplane on a parade ground near the camp.
 Three Air Corps officers came up with the idea of stealing the plane and flying it to Russia.
 One night the three men climbed over the camp fence to steal the plane.
 The problem was that they could not locate the plane in the dark.
 Realizing that their plan was not going to work, the men attempted to climb the fence back into the camp.
-Henry stated that the POWs had a harder time getting back into the camp that they had getting out of it.
+Henry stated that the POWs had a harder time getting back into the camp than they had getting out of it.

 Henry and the other prisoners learned of the atomic bomb from Japanese newspapers.
 The POWs were liberated from the camp on September 7, 1945, and, the next day they rode a train to Yokohama.
 There, the former POWs were greeted by an American band playing the song, “California, Here I Come.”
 Many of the POWs became overwhelmed by their emotions.
-They were taken down to the docks where a meal of hot cakes, jam, butter, and coffee was waiting for them.
+They were taken down to the docks where a meal of hotcakes, jam, butter, and coffee was waiting for them.
 Like many of the former POWs, Henry was returned to the Philippines for medical treatment.
 While there, he was reunited with his brother, Forrest.
 It was the first time that the brothers had seen each other in three and one-half years.

 Henry returned to the United States on the Simon Bolivar, at San Francisco, on October 21, 1945.
 He received further medical treatment before he returned to Janesville and married.
 He and his wife had two sons.
 Henry remained in the army and rose in rank to captain.
 When he retired from the army on October 31, 1960, he settled in Portland, Oregon, where he worked as a superintendent of building services for 17 years.
 He retired in 1978 and spent the rest of his life in Portland.
 Henry M. Knox passed away on June 19, 2000, and was cremated.
 His ashes were interred at Willamette National Cemetery in Happy Valley, Oregon.